mschwerhoff/pp20-terminology/terminology.md

 functional unit
 :   A component of a CPU (or core) that performs a certain task, e.g. executing integer arithmetic operations.
 An execution unit is one such a functional unit, see also RISC.

+granularity
+:   Coarse vs. fine: Splitting work into large tasks (coarse) reduces overhead, but might not use all available threads.
+Small tasks (fine granular) can be parallelized more, but also add more overhead.
+The trick is to find a "reasonable" size to minimize overhead and maximize parallelism.

 instruction level parallelism
 :   CPU-internal parallelisation of independent instructions, with the goal of improving performance by increasing utilisation of a CPU's functional units.